 We will use our Open Data as a means to support the growth of in-demand skills in our region to not only raise regional prosperity but to build a talent pipeline for the sector.
 We will do this by working with our educational organisations to design and run challenges supported by our data and teams of experts.
+For example, we are engaging with Northumbria University to support them to host a hackathon during Open Data Day in 2025 around an environmental water theme.
 The discipline that is data science leads to the codification and operation of algorithms that become part of day-to-day operations in an organisation like ours.

-- Create and measure the scale and impact of our data re-user community - Number of users contributing to discussions or data updates. - Number of applications developed on published data. - Successfully design and deliver an open data community challenge to be run at the week-long Innovation Festival 2023 encouraging our educational institutions to take part - Lead and promote a water themed challenge as members of the Industry Data for Society Partnership (challenge to be run over 3 months).
+- Create and measure the scale and impact of our data re-user community - Number of users contributing to discussions or data updates. - Number of applications developed on published data. - Use NWG Innovation Festivals and other events to design and lead open data challenges. - Explore the possibility of leading and promoting a water themed challenge through the Industry Data for Society Partnerships.

-Collaborate with other sectors
+The pillars of our Open Data Strategy: Collaborate with other sectors